 Six Rivers National Forest is also the home of Bigfoot.
-The famous Patterson-Gimlin film was taken in 1967 near Orleans along Highway 96.
+The famous Patterson-Gimlin film taken in 1967 near Orleans along Highway 96.
 Be sure and check out the Bigfoot Museum in Willow Creek at the junction of Highway 299 and Highway 96.

 North of Garberville 24 miles and 7 miles beyond Alderpoint, Fort Seward Rd descends to the Eel River.
 This road is single lane paved, but technically doesn’t connect to any paved road.
 It stays paved to the Dyerville Loop, but the majority of the Dyerville Loop is not paved.
 The Dyerville Loop however begins in the Avenue of the Giants (north end) and ends at Alderpoint Rd (south end) at Alderpoint Rd near Garberville.

 Fort Seward as the name implies was a fort built in 1862 garrisoned by the US Army to provide security for settlers from the Native American population.
 Fort Seward later became a train stop for the Northwestern Pacific Railroad route along the Eel River.

 Blocksburg arrives at a hilltop as a small collection of fading homes, a post office operated here starting in 1877, today a tiny building takes on that role as the town post office.
 Blocksburg was once a stagecoach stop on the overland route from Eureka to San Francisco.
-At its height, it had several hotels, saloons and a racetrack.
+At its height, it had several hotels, saloons, and a racetrack.
 The town’s namesake, Ben Blocksburger arrived in October 1872 with a wagon train of goods, half of which was whiskey.
 A town site was surveyed and lots sold for $100 apiece.
-A store, one hotel, the requisite blacksmith shop, a schoolhouse and several dwellings were erected.
+A store, one hotel, the requisite blacksmith shop, a schoolhouse and various dwellings were erected.
 A road was constructed to Hydesville (at the west end of Highway 36) by Chinese laborers using pick and shovels, allowing farmers and ranchers into the area.
 A small store was opened here, but it was said to carry only the necessities, such as tobacco and whiskey.